storj/design-docs/20250828-bucket-eventing-phase-1.md

 }
 ```

-Upload in a versioned bucket:
+Upload to a versioned bucket:

 ```json
 {